8.2 Patient and Family Treatment-Plan Teaching

 Key Takeaways

-- Treatment-plan education should explain the purpose, steps, frequency, warning signs, and follow-up plan.
+- Treatment-plan teaching covers purpose, steps, frequency, warning signs, and the follow-up plan.

 - Family teaching is appropriate when caregivers are expected to help and the patient consents or policy permits involvement.

-- Return demonstration is stronger than verbal agreement when a learner must perform wound-care tasks.
+- Return demonstration is stronger than verbal agreement whenever a learner must perform a wound-care task.

-- Teaching should connect wound etiology to daily behavior such as offloading, compression adherence, moisture control, or skin inspection.
+- Teaching connects wound etiology to daily behavior: offloading, compression adherence, moisture control, or skin inspection.

 Teaching the Plan So It Can Be Done at Home

-Patient and family education is not simply reading the discharge sheet.
-WCC exam questions expect the candidate to identify what the learner needs in order to carry out the wound plan safely.
-That includes why the plan matters, what steps to perform, when to seek help, and how to prevent recurrence or worsening.
+Patient and family education is not reading the discharge sheet aloud.
+WCC items expect you to identify what the learner needs to carry out the wound plan safely: why it matters, what steps to perform, when to seek help, and how to prevent recurrence or worsening.

 |---|---|---|